 The controller of the X300C combines the strengths of the TX transmitter with an app to help in piloting the quadcopter.
 The drone initializes itself and broadcasts special WiFi signals that can be picked by the transmitter and the phone controller to ease navigation.

 The TX controller gives you an easy-to-connect access via the manual controls and 2.4G connectivity.
 It also helps you to mark the altitude of the drone as well as the signal strength.
 On the other hand, the app helps you get the First-Person-View of what your drone hovers over.
 The combination of both leads to great efficiency.
+But, if you want to find out more about the drone models with this feature, we suggest checking out our article about FPV drones.

 Since it uses an app for control, very minimal training is required as all the controls are explained by both the users’ manual and the app itself.